Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

     return
 ```

-This function also calls the function ```metrics_and_classification_matrices```, a custom made fucntion which creates a confusion matrix and computes metrics based on a model, its labels and its predictions.
+This function also calls the function ```metrics_and_classification_matrices```, a custom-made function which creates a confusion matrix and computes metrics based on a model, its labels and its predictions.

 Finally, in **Task 6**, a function called ```find_best_model()``` evaluates which model is best, then returns the trained model, a dictionary of its hyperparameters, and a dictionary of its performance metrics.
 This function iterates through the metrics.json files for each model and chooses the best model based on the highest ``` F1 Score```.